Bruins Bounce Back From Tough Loss To Sabres With 2-1 Win Over Sharks

 The Boston Bruins coughed up multiple two-goal leads in a 5-4 overtime loss to the Buffalo Sabres last Saturday night.
 And with almost a week to make changes, the B’s bounced back in impressive fashion Thursday night against the San Jose Sharks.

-Boston’s penalty killing and goaltending was the difference as it held on to a 2-1 third-period lead and sealed a much-needed win.
+Boston’s penalty killing and goaltending was the difference as it held on to a 2-1 third-period lead to seal a much-needed win.

 Watch Bruins coach Bruce Cassidy’s postgame interview with Jack Edwards and Andy Brickley in the “Bruins Overtime Live” video above, presented by Ace Ticket.